okta/okta-auth-swift/README.md

                               handleError(error)
 })
 ```
-Please refer to [Unlock Account](https://developer.okta.com/docs/api/resources/authn/#unlock-account) section of API documentation for more details behind that call.
+Please refer to the [Unlock Account](https://developer.okta.com/docs/api/resources/authn/#unlock-account) section of API documentation for more details behind that call.

 ### Forgot password